Skip to content

 Click the image above for a closer look.

-One of the ways the team is doing this is by leading a transition from API 2.0, OC Transpo’s current way of formatting real-time information, to GTFS Realtime (General Transit Feed Specification Realtime).
+One of the ways the team is doing this is by leading a transition from API 2.0, OC Transpo’s current way of formatting real-time information, to General Transit Feed Specification (GTFS).

 Introducing GTFS Realtime

 Don't worry, you’re not behind on a new acronym made up by a younger generation.
 In simple terms, GTFS is just a way of formatting transit information.
 Realtime refers to the type of transit information being shared.
 One of the advantages of this format is that it is an industry standard, and widely used.
 In fact, some apps like Google Maps and Apple Maps, are built specifically for the GTFS format.
-This means that OC Transpo’s open data can now be easily accessed by these apps.
+You might have noticed that OC Transpo trip information, including vehicle location, now appears in these apps.
 GTFS Realtime also includes improvements to the quality of real-time information.
 It shows the status of trips including cancellations and provides vehicle locations for all vehicles along each route.

 What can I expect next?